thinkmoney logo

 Want to keep it interesting?
 Check out these variations.

 This is your challenge so you can tweak it however you like.
-Here are a few ideas.
+Here are a few ideas to make our preferred version a little different.

 • Boost on payday: Feeling flush?
 Make it a rule that you drop in an extra £10 on payday.
 Future you will be chuffed.